roytang/blog/content/post/2006/04/priest-stand-up-comic.md

 Imagine, if you will, a priest at a small parish, occasionally bored with what is surely his life's calling.
 Every so often, he sneaks out to his local comedy club and performs as a stand-up comic.
 Hilarity ensues.

 Too bad it wouldn't work in a Philippine setting.
-(No comedy clubs here&#8230;)
+(No comedy clubs here... )

 Remember, you read it here first!
 If it comes out on any network, they're surely ripping me off.